therightstuff/cdktf-dev-guide/README.md

 To set up a terraform state backend, create a new stack for the state resources, or manually create the resources yourself.
 For AWS, this will include an S3 bucket and a DynamoDB table.

+If you want to create the backend resources using `cdktf`, bear in mind that you won't be able to modify those resources from a different machine than the one they were created from.

 Once the state resources are created:

 1. Include the appropriate backend construct in your app stack and synthesize the project
 1. From within the app's `cdktf.out` directory, run `terraform init -reconfigure` to re-initialize the terraform state.

    ```shell
    cd cdktf.out/stacks/my-app
    terraform init -reconfigure
    ```

 1. Re-deploy the app stack

 ## Using this repository